Maluscat/reactive-storage/README.md

 ): ReactiveStorage
 ```

+#### Static
-The *static method* optionally takes the registration configuration and returns
+The static method optionally takes a configuration and returns a shallow copy of
-a deep copy of the final configuration with default and implicit values.
+the final configuration with default and implicit values.
 ```ts
 register(
   key: number | string | symbol,